-Why study Persian?
+Why study Persian in Edinburgh?

-Persian is one of the major languages of Middle East and Central Asia.
-It is known as Farsi in Iran, Dari in Afghanistan and Tajik in Tajikistan.
+Persian is one of the major languages of Middle East and Central Asia, known as Farsi in Iran, Dari in Afghanistan and Tajik in Tajikistan.
 It has over 120 million native speakers, ranking it among the world's 20 most widely spoken first languages.